-Global high-resolution climate indices and statistics for agro-environmental research covering 1979 to 2023
+A global dataset of climate indices and statistics for agro-environmental research covering 1979 to 2023

 Schneider, Kevin; Klinnert, Ana